 Bureau of Land Management: In 2004, the United States Congress passed the “Galisteo Basin Archaeological Sites Protection Act” in recognition of the unique historical value of the basin’s archeological resources.
 The Act designates four sites in La Cienega and La Cieneguilla as “Galisteo Basin Archeological Protection Sites” and directs that sites should be protected and preserved: La Cienega Pueblo and Petroglyphs; La Cienega Pithouse Village; La Cieneguilla Petroglyphs/Camino Real de Tierra Adentro; and La Cieneguilla Pueblo.
 The BLM is the lead agency in managing La Cienega and La Cieneguilla’s archeological resources and most of the community’s archeological resources recognized in the Galisteo Basin Archeological Sites Protection Act are located on agency land.
 The agency has increased their land holdings in La Cienega substantially since the adoption of the 2001 community plan and has developed a management plan for its La Cienega and other northern New Mexico land holdings.
 While much of the agency’s management focuses on historical resources preservation, BLM lands are also managed for habitat values and support community uses such as grazing.
 The BLM Petroglyphs/Camino Real de Tierra Adentro is one of the few developed interpretive sites on public lands in La Cieneguilla.

 Forest Service Lands: Forest Service lands in the Planning Area provide grazing opportunities under the Caja del Rio grazing allotment (the allotment extends beyond the community planning area and supports in excess of 500 head of cattle).
-The portions of the Santa Fe National Forest in the La Cienega and La Cieneguilla community planning boundary do not have any developed recreational sites although the Forest Service’s 2012 Travel Management Plan shows that a new road may be built through the portions of the Santa Fe National Forest in the community planning area.
+The portions of the Santa Fe National Forest in the La Cienega and La Cieneguilla community planning boundary do not have any developed recreational sites..

 State Lands: State Trust lands encompass nearly 750 acres of the planning area.
 They border public lands managed by the Federal Bureau of Land Management and developed private lands.
 While State Trust lands have limited trails, they do not have other developed recreation sites or interpretation resources.
 State Trust lands currently host several agriculture leases and one commercial lease as follows: